chandanone/image_gen/README.md

 1. Open the app in your browser at `http://localhost:3000`.
 2. Enter a prompt in the input field and submit.
 3. The AI will generate an image based on your prompt and display it on the screen.
+4. The user geenrated images can be viewd by lcicking the user profile image icon.

 ## Features
 - User-friendly interface with Tailwind UI.